xma711/notebook/web/xml/README.md

-difference between xml and html
+Difference between xml and html
 -------------------------------

-xml and html were designed with different goals:
+Xml and html were designed with different goals:
 	- xml was designed to carry data - with focus on what data is
 	- html was designed to display data - with focus on how data looks
 	- xml tags are not predefined like html tags are